 Answer.
-You refer to Gen. 6:6, "And it repented the Lord that He had made man on the earth."
+You refer to Gen. 6:6.
+"And it repented the Lord that He had made man on the earth."
 The Hebrew word for "repented" has a number of meanings: to grieve, take pity, Deut.
 32:36, Psa.
 135:14; to take vengeance, Gen. 27:42; to be comforted, Isa.
 54:11; to repent, Num.
 23:19.
-Some of the ancient Jewish commentaries give the word "repented" in Gen. 6:6 the meaning of comfort, emphasizing the words "on the earth," signifying that it was a comfort that God placed man on earth and not in heaven, for the holy angels would have been affected by man's wickedness.
-Others give it the meaning of grieving over the sins of His creatures, altho He knew before their creation that they would do wrong, yet lik, a man who when a child is born unto him rejoices, altho he knows that the child must regard it as more sacred when the die some day and is grieved when first day of a Passover Feast comes such a thing happens.
-In whatever on a Sabbath.
-That is why John sense the language employed is called it a High Sabbath.

-taken, it does not reflect on God's unchangeableness or happiness.
+Some of the ancient Jewish commentaries give the word "repented" in Gen. 6:6 the meaning of comfort, emphasizing the words "on the earth," signifying that it was a comfort that God placed man on earth and not in heaven, for the holv angels would have been affected by man's wickedness.
+Others give it the meaning of grieving over the sins of His creatures, altho He knew before their creation that they would do wrong, yet like a man who when a child is born unto him rejoices. altho he knows that the child must die some day and is grieved when such a thing happens.
+In whatever sense the language employed is taken, it does not reflect on God's unchangeableness or happiness.
 The expression here used is after the manner of men.
 It shows that God is deeply concerned about man's wickedness, as a tender father is grieved over the folly of a rebellious child and almost wishes he had been childless, so God's dealings in punishing sinners are such as if He had been grieved and repented of creating them.

 Question 1.
-If Christ was crucified on Friday and rose Sunday morning, how do you figure three days and three nights that he was to lay in the grave?
+If Christ was crucified on Friday and rose Sunday morning, how do you figure three days and three nights that be was to lay in the grave?